 It’s a common misconception that if you are legally prescribed a medication you can transport the prescription any way you want.
 Possession of prescription medication that is improperly stored may cause the police to assume that it was not prescribed to you, and may cause them to charge you with possession.

 Drug charges and potential consequences are based on how the drug is classified and the quantity of the drug.
-At Dolan + Zimmerman LLP, we understand the complexities of the legal system when it comes to drug charges.
+At Dolan + Zimmerman LLP, our Boulder drug defense attorneys understand the complexities of the legal system when it comes to drug charges.
 Do not jeopardize your future.
 Call our law firm at 303-593-1874 or contact us online.